 Liquidity risk is assessed annually through the Internal Liquidity Adequacy Assessment Process ("ILAAP") carried out under the rules of the Bank's regulator.
-The Bank manages its exposure to liquidity risk by ensuring that it holds a buffer of High Quality Liquid Assets that will enable it to meet its obligations as they fall due under normal and a range of stressed conditions.
+The Bank manages its exposure to liquidity risk by ensuring that it holds a buffer of High Quality Liquid Assets ("HQLA") that will enable it to meet its obligations as they fall due under normal and a range of stressed conditions.
 In addition, the Bank monitors the ratio of its longer dated assets to capital and longer-term funding to mitigate the funding risk deriving from maturity transformation.

-The Bank monitors three liquidity indicators: net cash flows over 14 days plus HQLA; the Liquidity Coverage Ratio (LCR - see below); and net cash flows over 91 days plus HQLA.
-The Bank aims to be able to survive a 91-day period assuming no non-contractual rollover of Group funding.
+The Bank monitors a range of liquidity indicators including: net cash flows over 14 days plus HQLA; the Liquidity Coverage Ratio ("LCR"); and net cash flows over 91 days plus HQLA.
+The Bank's risk appetite is to be able to survive a 91-day period assuming no non-contractual rollover of Group funding.